 This peeler goes on like a ring, and then the blade is on the inside of the plastic covering.

-If you’re looking for a more ergonomic option, but don’t want to use a rotary peeler (see below), then a palm peeler is a good option.
+This is a great peeler if you’re looking for a more ergonomic option, but don’t want to use a rotary peeler (see below)

 It allows you to peel fruits and vegetables without gripping a handle.
 You can also get a variation of this tool that is designed for zesting (e.g. for citrus).